Teichlab/basecloud/README.md

   * Martin Prete (mp33), asking for access to JupyterHub.
   * Krzysztof Polanski (kp9), asking for membership in the Teichlab GitHub organisation, granting access to [Scripts](https://github.com/Teichlab/mapcloud/tree/master/scripts) and [sctk](https://github.com/Teichlab/sctk) repositories.

+For most analysis needs, JupyterHub is likely to suffice.

 ### Getting onto OpenStack

 * In order to access the cloud, write servicedesk asking for an OpenStack account on tenant team205 (tenant is cloud slang for a group)